 Centrica is a multinational energy and services company that provides cutting-edge solutions, services, and products.
 The company operates British Gas, Direct Energy, and Bord Gáis Energy brands, supported by 15,000 engineers and technicians.

-Centrica has invested in the exact brand match Centrica.com thus making the most out of their marketing across channels and avoiding security risks.
+Centrica has invested in the exact brand match domain name Centrica.com thus making the most out of their marketing across channels and avoiding security risks.

 Engie SA is a French multinational utility company headquartered in La Défense, Courbevoie, which operates in energy transition, electricity generation, distribution, natural gas, nuclear, renewable energy, and petroleum.